Hitting the water hurt.

 “This is goodbye, then.
 Thank you for all your help,” Kieran said.

-“Of course,” Roman said.
-“Stay safe, if you can, and best of luck to you.”
+Roman said, “Stay safe, if you can, and best of luck to you.”

 Roman nodded his agreement.
 “I’ll meet you there.
 I have a few things I need to do first.”